Is becoming a nurse practitioner right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a nurse practitioner is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a nurse practitioner or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Nurse Practitioner

 Aspiring nurse practitioners can start their educational journey by first earning a Bachelor's Degree in Nursing.
 Courses include anatomy, physiology, community health, pediatric nursing, and pharmacology.
 This takes approximately four years of full-time study and requires both classroom and clinical learning.

 Many graduate schools require nurse practitioner candidates to also have some experience as a registered nurse.
 In order to enter some specialties and sub-specialties (child and adolescent psychiatry, for example), nurse practitioners need to complete an additional supervised clinical experience.